Mcamp117/AboutMe/README.md

 # AboutMe
 ---
 ## Goals/Summary
-My name is Mason Camp and I attend Boonville High School.
-I enjoy shooting archery and playing video games(Mortal Kombat, Spider-Man, Injustice, Marvel's Avengers).
+My name is Mason Camp and I attend Boonville High School in the morning and the Southern Indiana Career and Tech Center in the afternoon.
+I enjoy shooting archery and playing video games(Mortal Kombat, Spider-Man, Injustice, Marvel's Avengers) in my free time.
+I am apart of Thorny Grove 4-H in Warrick County and National Honor Society.
 I plan on going to USI after I graduate to study Computer Science.
 + Education
   + After High School, I plan on attending USI and gettting a degree in Computer Science
 + Career Goals